heptarch/heptarch.github.io/drafts/demon.md

 *1875.* For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
-Some bounces back, some doesn't;
- sometimes there is a phase shift.
-These vary systematically, and from her dreams, Ellen understands these to encode messages from the demon.
-The messages take the form of specific frequency pulses, applied to a specific batch of molecules, chosen by an ingenious combinatorial scheme of her own design.
-The light that does not return has its state entangled with ethylene molecules, and is corrected on a future round.
+Some bounces back, some doesn't.
+The lost light is entangled with ethylene molecules.
+The light that returns contains messages from the demon about corrective radio frequency pulses to apply at specific locations in specific vats.

 One molecule at a time, she is teleporting the demon out of Ede & Ravenscroft.